githubscientist/re-fsdcwdtb27/README.md

 - Custom hooks are functions that allow you to reuse stateful logic across multiple components.
 - They are a way to extract and share logic that is not specific to a single component.

+Pagination:

+PerPage = 10

+PageNumber = 2

+(PageNumber - 1) _ PerPage + 1 = 11 (Starting Index)
+PageNumber _ PerPage = 2 \* 10 = 20 (Ending Index)

+[
+{
+id: 1,
+name: "John Doe",
+age: 30,
+},
+{
+id: 2,
+name: "Jane Doe",
+age: 25,
+},
+// ...
+]

+Redux:

+- Redux is a state management library for JavaScript applications.
+- It is used to manage the state of an application in a predictable way.
+- Redux uses a centralized store to hold the state of the application, and allows components to access and update the state through actions and reducers.